oscarlagatta/lseg-workspace/README.md

 ON "companies"."id"="companies_product"."companyId"
 AND ("companies"."id" = $2) -- PARAMETERS: [2]
 ```

-I've used `sql` as the language for syntax highlighting to make it easier to read the SQL queries.

 After applying the Data Loader; it's just one single query